PoisotLab/ms_metaweb_transfer/manuscript.md

 knowledge gained from solving one problem and applying it to a related (destination) problem [@Torrey2010TraLea; @Pan2010SurTra].
-In this instance, we solve the problem of predicting trophic interactions between species, based on knowledge extracted from another species pool for which interactions are known, using phylogenetic structure as a medium for transfer.
-This allows us to construct a *probabilistic* metaweb (where $P$(A predating on B)) for a community for which we have *no* prior trophic interaction data for the desired species pool.
-Our methodology is outlined in @fig:concept, where we provide an illustration based on learning the embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020TetEu;
+In this instance, we solve the problem of predicting trophic interactions between species, based on knowledge extracted from another species pool for which interactions are known by using phylogenetic structure as a medium for transfer.
+This allows us to construct a *probabilistic* metaweb for a community for which we have *no* prior trophic interaction data for the desired species pool.
+Our methodology is outlined in @fig:concept, where we provide an illustration based on learning the embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020TetEu; @Maiorano2020DatTet] and, based on phylogenetic relationships between mammals globally [*i.e.*, phylogenetic tree
-@Maiorano2020DatTet], and based on phylogenetic relationships between mammals globally [*i.e.*, phylogenetic tree @Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (interactions are treated as unknown in this instance).
+@Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (interactions are treated as unknown in this instance).

 ![Overview of the phylogenetic transfer learning (and prediction) of species interactions networks.
 Starting from an initial, known, network, we learn its